 In contrast, a review found that 77% of individuals treated with more fibre found relief in these symptoms.
 It’s been suggested that while reducing or removing fibre can provide short-term relief from symptoms, it may not necessarily treat the underlying causes of those conditions.

 Gut health is complex and multifactorial; it doesn’t come down to fibre alone.
 The overall quality of our diet, sleep, exercise, and mental health will all have a role to play.

-Unfortunately, there’s limited research on the long-term effect of a fibre-free diet on our gut and overall health, so it’s unclear what impact the carnivore diet will have.
+Unfortunately, there’s limited research on the long-term effect of a fibre-free diet on our gut and overall health, so it’s unclear whether you’d develop health issues in the long term.

 - Restrictive diets that eliminate entire food groups may increase the risk of developing micronutrient deficiencies.

 - Vitamin C is a nutrient of concern as there are no clear sources in animal foods; the implications of this on our health are unclear.

 - While fibre is not essential, it’s considered health-promoting, and it’s unclear what impact a zero-fibre diet will have on human health in the long term.